jeneira94/pintapals/docs/tutorial.md

 ## __Tutorial__ ##

 !!!
 Note
     Before we begin, please make sure you have setup and understood your workspace.
-If you have trouble setting up or understanding how to start, please click [here](setup.md) for a quick workspace guide.
+If you have trouble setting up or understanding how to start, go back to [**Getting Started**](setup.md) for a quick workspace guide overview.

 In this tutorial, we will learn how to create a final image by using these key ingredients and techniques: